aniruddhapal/Air-Quality-Index/README.md

 # Air-Quality-Index
-It scraps the weather data from multiple web sites , combines and process the training data and creates various ml models to predict the Air-Quality-Index based on other features like Max and Min Temp, Humidity etc.
+It collects the weather data from multiple web sites , combines and process the training data and creates various ml models to predict the Air-Quality-Index based on other features like Max and Min Temp, Humidity etc.

 Data Collection 1